Bridging the Gap stories: Melaku Tekle, Executive Director of the Ethiopian Center for Disability and Development

 As for my personal history, I contracted polio when I was 3 years old and, since then, I have been using crutches to move around more easily.
 I went to school like any other child although I faced some accessibility barriers, for example, I had to walk too far to go to the toilet or I couldn’t reach the library books by myself, along with a misconception of disability that, unfortunately, is not much different today.
 So, it was a challenge to overcome all those barriers but, as it is said, facing those difficulties usually makes one stronger and, despite all that, I managed to get a BA in Public Administration and Development Management, an LLB in Law, and then I did my master’s degree in Social Work.

 I always wanted to work in the area of social welfare and development area and, therefore, I started a path of education in cooperation.
 Once I finished my studies, finding a job was not easy.
 It took me two years from my graduation to get a job even though I applied for many positions.
 Thus, during that time I engaged in some business activities together with friends and family.
-But I always knew that education is a weapon to overcome any challenge and that one day I would be able to work at what I wanted.
+But I always knew that education is a weapon to overcome any challenge and that one day I would be able to do the work that I really wanted.
 So, at one point I met this organization that I now run.
 And that’s where my career began.

 I started as a part-time assistant, then I was lucky enough to find a position as a coordinator in an inclusive livelihood project.
 Thanks also to the good mentors and good colleagues who gave me the opportunity to get involved, take on different important positions and achieve good results, I was able to grow professionally to the position I have now.
-The ECDD focus on livelihoods, education and also disability rights, social inclusion and protection, and humanitarian assistance and emergency response.
+The ECDD focuses on livelihoods, education and disability rights, social inclusion and protection, and humanitarian assistance and emergency response.
 It is a leading organisation with 4 offices in different parts of the country and manages 15 programs supported by many donors around the world.

 We invite people to join our group and become more and more united because the unity of persons with disabilities is very necessary.
 Not only in Ethiopia, but it is a global situation.
 Together we are stronger, we can truly achieve important goals and have more opportunities to be heard by policymakers and community members and even high-level decision-makers.